|The hero of the 1950 World Cup Finals: Joe Gaetjen|

 He spent sixteen seasons in Major League Soccer (MLS) with the New York/New Jersey MetroStars , Chicago Fire , Colorado Rapids , New York Red Bulls and Chivas USA .
 He was the starting goalkeeper for the Fire when it won MLS Cup '98 in its inaugural year.
 He, along with Chris Armas and C. J. Brown, are the only three Fire players to be a part of all six of the club's domestic championships from 1998 through 2006.
 Capped only 8 times due to be playing in the same generation as Brad Freidel, Kasey Keller, Tony Meola, etc.

 GK: Bill Hamid

-At the time of writing, he spent his entire career with DC United.
+From Virginia, Hamid spent his most of entire career with DC United in MLS.
+In 2018, he moves to FC Midtjylland in Denmark.
 He was MLS Goalkeeper of the Year in 2014.
-Capped only twice at this moment.
+Capped only 5 times at this moment.